agibsonsw/PrintHtml/docs/usage.md

 <img src="http://dl.dropbox.com/u/342698/ExportHtml/annotation_preview.png" border="0"/>

 In order to use annotations, you must enter into an "Annotation Mode".
 This puts your file in a read only state.
 At this point, you can select text and create annotations using the annotation commands provided.
 When you leave the "Annotation Mode", all annotations will be lost.
-So you must print before leaving annotation mode.
+So you must export before leaving annotation mode.

 You can access the annotation commands from the command palette or from the context menu.